Last updated on 2024-01-31

 Money Lobang's National Average Fixed Deposit Rates is derived from a monthly national survey of fixed deposit rates at the largest consumer banks and finance companies in Singapore.
 The survey is conducted by collecting data for the highest fixed deposit rates for up to $75,000 deposits from each bank or finance company with 3 to 18 months tenure.
 The average rate collected from the data is presented to depositors as National Average Fixed Deposit Rates to compare their potential returns from various fixed deposits at any bank or finance companies.
 The current Money Lobang's National Average Fixed Deposit Rates for February 2024 is 3.00% p.a.
 Refer to Singapore Fixed Deposits Promotional Rates for the current most up-to-date fixed deposit rates for each individual bank or finance company.

 Our monthly survey is conducted in the first week of each month with the highest fixed deposit rate with a tenure of between 3 to 18 months with a maximum deposit of $75,000 collected as data.
-We assume the depositor is depositing fresh funds and doesn't have any privilege or preferred relationship with the bank or finance company.
+We assume the depositor is depositing fresh funds and doesn't have any existing relationship with the bank or finance company.
 Participating banks and finance companies where our data is collected from in Singapore include DBS or POSB, OCBC, UOB, CIMB, Maybank, RHB, HSBC, Standard Chartered Bank, Citibank, Bank of China, ICBC, State Bank of India, ICICI, Bank of East Asia, Singapura Finance, Singapore Investments & Finance and Hong Leong Finance.